MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Guidance: Possible causes include network failures, share creation failures for the remote replication group, or firewall settings.
 Make sure SMB traffic is allowed and there are no connectivity issues between the local computer and the remote computer.
 You should expect this event when suspending replication or removing a replication partnership.

-Note the `Status: "{Access Denied}"` and the message `A process has requested access to an object, but has not been granted those access rights.` This is a known issue within Storage Replica.
-As a workaround, simply restart the Storage Replica service.
+Note the `Status: "{Access Denied}"` and the message `A process has requested access to an object, but has not been granted those access rights.` This is a known issue within Storage Replica and was fixed in Quality Update September 12, 2017—KB4038782 (OS Build 14393.1715) https://support.microsoft.com/en-us/help/4038782/windows-10-update-kb4038782

-We are working on providing an update that permanently resolves this issue.
-If you are interested in assisting us and you have a Microsoft Premier Support agreement, please email SRFEED@microsoft.com so that we can work with you on filing a backport request.

 ## Error "Failed to bring the resource 'Cluster Disk x' online." with a stretch cluster
 When attempting to bring a cluster disk online after a successful failover, where you are attempting to make the original source site primary again, you receive an error in Failover Cluster Manager.
 For example: